 Best Fishing Backpacks and Tackle Bags: Plano, Shimano, and KastKing Compared

 The right fishing bag transforms how you fish.
-Having your tackle organized and accessible while keeping your hands free for casting changes the entire experience โ especially on foot, from a kayak, or when covering miles of shoreline.
+Having your tackle organized and accessible while keeping your hands free for casting changes the entire experience — especially on foot, from a kayak, or when covering miles of shoreline.
 Here's how three popular options compare.

-Some links in our gear reviews may be affiliate links โ we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Shimano Ship and Shore Tackle Backpack